 LESLIE TING - CREATOR, CO-DIRECTOR,PRODUCER, PERFORMER

 Leslie is a Toronto-based violinist and emerging multi-arts creator.
 Her live performances, which have been described as creating ”fire without smoke” (Strad Magazine), strive for honesty and authenticity.
 She has performed with Music in the Barns and the Canadian Opera Company, to Sarah Slean and Andy Shauf, all while developing immersive multi-disciplinary work Speculation, lauded as “the most unique theatre experience I have ever encountered” (EyeGo).
 Formerly a practicing optometrist, Leslie brings to the stage her vast depth of knowledge of sight and our relationship to it.
-She recently explored her art practice at the Art of Stillness Residency at the Banff Centre, the centre’s first major multi-disciplinary residency.
+In 2016, she explored her art practice at the Art of Stillness Residency at the Banff Centre, the centre’s first major multi-disciplinary residency.

 ALEX BULMER - CO-DIRECTOR, VOICE COACH